mosip/documentation/docs/Secure-Biometric-Interface-Specification.md

 Payload is the Digital ID JSON object.

 {% hint style="info" %}

-For a SBI 1.0 unregistered device the digital id will be unsigned.
+For a SBI 1.0 device that hasn’t obtained a certificate from the management server (deviceStatus = Not Registered), the digital id will be unsigned.
 In all other scenarios, except for a device discovery call (please see sections below), the digital ID will be signed either by the FTM key (SBI 2.0) or the device key (SBI 1.0).

 {% endhint %}

 ##### Allowed Values
 Parameters | Description
 -----------|-------------
 serialNo | This represents the serial number of the device.
 This value should be the same as printed on the device (Refer [Physical ID](#physical-id)). make | This represents the brand name of the device.
-This value should be the same as printed on the device (Refer [Physical ID](#physical-id)). model | This represents the model of the device.
-This value should be same the as printed on the device (Refer [Physical ID](#physical-id)). type | This represents the type of the device.
+This value should be same as the value printed on the device (Refer [Physical ID](#physical-id)). model | This represents the model of the device.
+This value should be same as the value printed on the device (Refer [Physical ID](#physical-id)). type | This represents the type of the device.
 Currently, the allowed values here are "Finger", "Iris" or "Face".
 More types can be added based on the adopter's implementation. deviceSubType | This represents the device sub type that is based on the device type.<br>For Finger - "Slap", "Single" or "Touchless"<br>For Iris - "Single" or "Double"<br>For Face - "Full face" deviceProvider | This represents the name of the device provider.
 The device provider should be a legal entity in the country.